rahil627/my-programming-stuff/langs/programming-languages.md

-##### the rest:
 **OCaml**
-  - conclusion: overall a great garbage-collected langauge, slow and solid in development. it's only con really isn't the langauge itself, it's that haxe attracted all the game devs. there just isn't a need for it if i use haxe already (also garbage collected).. and though a functional paradigm attractive, it's just not the right paradigm for games. perfect for parsing/compiling programs though..!
+  - conclusion: overall a great garbage-collected langauge, slow and solid in development. it's only con really isn't the langauge itself, it's that it's community is really small, mostly academics, as haxe attracted all the game devs. there just isn't a need for it if i use haxe already (also garbage collected).. and though a functional paradigm attractive, it's just not the right paradigm for games. beyond games, however, it surely has it's uses (such as parsing/compiling)
   - "OCaml unifies functional, imperative, and object-oriented programming under an ML-like type system."
     - in the functional to object-oriented/procedural sprectrum, OCaml is closer to functional, whereas Haxe is closer to object-oriented/procedural, giving it a very good profile and balance, making it far more practical than more functional languages
     - the "O" stands for object-oriented